FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/c_about_zos/prereqs_java.md

     "title": "Java",
     "linkTitle": "Java  ",
     "weight": "170"
-}## {{< TransferCFT/securerelayname  >}} prerequisites
+}## Secure Relay{{< TransferCFT/securerelayname  >}} prerequisites

 When using Secure Relay, Java 8 must be installed in the same environment as the Transfer CFT installation.
 The Master Agent is managed, but the Router Agent can be in another environment.

 ## Java requirements for Transfer CFT z/OS

-Begin by checking if the z/OS system already has a Java environment available. {{< TransferCFT/securerelayname  >}} requires a SDK Java Version 8.
+Begin by checking if the z/OS system already has a Java environment available.
+Secure Relay{{< TransferCFT/securerelayname  >}} requires a SDK Java Version 8.
 If you do not have this Java level installed, visit the IBM Java website for z/OS.

 1. Select, download, and install the appropriate Java SDK for your environment.
 1. Check if the JZOS Batch Launcher is installed in your environment.